You can perform certain actions, like following a user or marking a friend's update as a favorite, by using the designated Twitter commands below.

 - STATS [username] - this command returns the given user's number of followers, how many people they're following, and their bio information.

-- HELP, INFO or AIDE - texting help, info, or aide to Twitter will bring up helpful tips.
+- HELP - texting help, info, or aide to Twitter will bring up helpful tips.

 - SET DISCOVER ON - by using this command, you opt-in to receive SMS notifications for top Tweets related to your interests.
 Please know that this feature is automatically enabled for all Twitter via SMS users.
 Note: this feature is only available in certain locations.